benhaotang/mcp-serverman/Manual.md

 > [!WARNING]
 > This tool is still in development and may not be stable and subject to changes.

+> [!IMPORTANT]
-And I always recommend making a manual backup of the mcp configuration before making any changes, although I tried to cover some error handling in the code, but it is definitely not inclusive.
+> I always recommend making a manual backup of the mcp configuration before making any changes.
+Although I tried to cover some error handling in the code, it is definitely not inclusive.

 # Installation